oldboy87/guestbook-assignment/readme.md

 <!-- Could have a "How likely are you to recommend us to freiends/family?"
 And have it be a RANGE slider, just to be fancy. --> **

+- forgot to give select option list a name.
+Corrected.

 ==app.js==

 -Have submit functionality working, form data can now be stored as object formValues.